1,400+ accredited investors · $25K minimums · No annual management fee

 For Sponsors

-CapitalPad can participate with $1M to $2.5M of equity in qualified sponsor-led acquisitions through a single investment vehicle.
-One investment party, one wire, and no sponsor fees.
+CapitalPad invests $1M to $2.5M of equity in qualified sponsor-led acquisitions through a single investment vehicle.
+The typical fit is a profitable company with $1M to $7M of EBITDA and a signed LOI in place.

 Accredited Investors Only